abhinavdogra21/Rubix-Cube-Solver/README.md

 **Getting Started**
 1. Fork the repository and create a feature branch
 2. Implement your changes with appropriate testing
+3. Ensure cross-platform compatibility
-3. Submit a pull request with detailed description
+4. Submit a pull request with detailed description
-4. Participate in code review and refinement process

 **Contribution Guidelines**
 - Follow existing code style and conventions
 - Include comprehensive tests for new features
 - Update documentation for user-facing changes
+- Test on multiple platforms when possible
 - Respect the localhost-focused design philosophy

 ---

-*This enhanced Rubik's Cube Solver represents a significant evolution in cube-solving technology, optimized specifically for localhost deployment while maintaining the highest standards of performance, reliability, and user experience.
-Whether you're a casual puzzle enthusiast, a speedcubing competitor, or a developer interested in algorithm implementation, this project provides a solid foundation for exploration and learning.*
+*This enhanced Rubik's Cube Solver represents a significant evolution in cube-solving technology, featuring our proprietary custom Kociemba implementation optimized specifically for localhost deployment with full cross-platform support.
+Whether you're a casual puzzle enthusiast, a speedcubing competitor, or a developer interested in algorithm implementation, this project provides a solid foundation for exploration and learning across macOS, Linux, and Windows platforms.*